-This manual contains information required for field maintenance and troubleshooting of the LP-1030 printers.

-- LP-1030 Monochrome Raster Printer - LP-1030-MF Network Multifunction Printer
+This manual contains information required for field maintenance and troubleshooting of the LP-2050 Monochrome Raster Printer and the LP-2050-MF Network Multifunction Printer (hereinafter referred to as the Printer).

-Before beginning any maintenance work be sure to read and understand the Safety Notices and Cautionary Notes When Performing Maintenance Work sections that follow to ensure that safe and proper maintenance/inspection is performed.
+Before beginning any maintenance work be sure to read and understand the Safety Notices and Cautionary Notes for Maintenance Work sections that follow to ensure that safe and proper maintenance/inspection is performed.